19th Privacy Enhancing Technologies Symposium (PETS 2019)

 Stockholm, Sweden

 The annual Privacy Enhancing Technologies Symposium (PETS) brings together privacy experts from around the world to present and discuss recent advances and new perspectives on research in privacy technologies.
-The 19th PETS event will be organized by KTH and held in Stockholm, Sweden 2019 (exact dates TBD).
+The 19th PETS event will be organized by KTH and held in Stockholm, Sweden 2019 (July 16–20, 2019).
 Papers undergo a journal-style reviewing process and accepted papers are published in the journal Proceedings on Privacy Enhancing Technologies (PoPETs).

 PoPETs, a scholarly, open access journal for timely research papers on privacy, has been established as a way to improve reviewing and publication quality while retaining the highly successful PETS community event.
-PoPETs is published by De Gruyter Open, the world's second largest publisher of open access academic content, and part of the De Gruyter group, which has over 260 years of publishing history.
+PoPETs is published by Sciendo, part of De Gruyter, which has over 260 years of publishing history.
 PoPETs does not have article processing charges (APCs) or article submission charges.

 Submitted papers to PETS/PoPETs should present novel practical and/or theoretical research into the design, analysis, experimentation, or fielding of privacy-enhancing technologies.